I am so excited to be teaming up with several of my blogger friends today to bring you some fun “love & romance” themed furniture makeovers.

 But I cleaned it anyway.

-So here is how it looked when I got it.
+So here how my french chair makeover with Chalk Paint looked when I got it.

 Not completely awful.
 The color is not bad but I don’t love the “shimmery-ness” of it…or the floral accents.